cea-hpc/modules/doc/source/module.rst

        Variable renamed from ``MODULES_LMCONFLICT`` to
        ``__MODULES_LMCONFLICT``

-.. envvar:: __MODULES_LMNOTUASKED

- A colon separated list of all loaded *modulefiles* that were not explicitly asked for load from the command-line.

- This environment variable is intended for :command:`module` command internal use to distinguish the *modulefiles* that have been loaded automatically from modulefiles that have been asked by users.

- .. only:: html

-    .. versionadded:: 4.2

-    .. versionchanged:: 5.0
-       Variable renamed from ``MODULES_LMNOTUASKED`` to
-       ``__MODULES_LMNOTUASKED``

 .. envvar:: __MODULES_LMPREREQ

  A colon separated list of the :mfcmd:`prereq` statements defined by all